jaykobdetar/AI-Dialogue-Generator/README.md

 ## 🚀 Overview

 The AI Dialogue Generator is a comprehensive toolkit for creating realistic conversations between custom characters.
-It features a modern chat interface powered by leading AI APIs, plus an audio converter that transforms text conversations into natural speech using ElevenLabs TTS.
+It features a modern chat interface powered by leading AI APIs, plus integrated audio conversion that transforms text conversations into natural speech using ElevenLabs TTS - all within a single HTML file.

 ## ✨ Features